Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }
 ```

 This interface is used to transfer fund among accounts on the platform.
-Users can transfer among main account, trading account, margin account and Pool-X account for free.
+Users can transfer among main account, trading account and margin account for free.
 Users can also transfer funds from other accounts to futures account, however funds cannot be transferred out from futures account.

 ### HTTP REQUEST